ScanMountGoat/ssbh_data_py/README.md

 # ssbh_data_py found an unexpected type, so this line will fail.
 skel.save("skel.nustkb")
 ```
-Numpy's `ndarray` type is supported for fields and arguments that expect matrices or lists of floats or integers.
+Numpy's `ndarray` type is used for fields and arguments that expect matrices or lists of floats or integers.
 ```python
 import numpy as np